leonkaisercoo/leonkaisercoo/README.md

-# Hi there! 👋 I'm Jaxson Snow
+# Hi there! 👋 I'm a seasoned Blockchain Developer

 Welcome to my GitHub profile!
-I'm a Senior FullStack Developer, passionate about Blockchain Technology.
+I'm passionate about Blockchain Technology.
 I enjoy working on exciting projects and sharing knowledge with the community.

 ## 🔧 Technologies & Tools